Board of Directors

 Jean lives in Aspinwall, PA with her husband, Bruce, and three daughters who make her proud every day.

-Grace P. Ferguson
+Grace P. Ferguson, MD, MPH

 Grace is an obstetrician/gynecologist with a specialty in Family Planning, on faculty at West Penn Hospital.
 She got her BA at Johns Hopkins University, her MD at Jefferson Medical College and completed her residency and fellowship training at UPMC Magee Womens Hospital.
 She received her Masters in Public Health at the University of Pittsburgh.
 Grace is passionate about reproductive rights and justice, including compassionate care of pregnancy loss of all types.